 What is the deadline dates for submission?

-Entries completed (entry form, payment, and all material received) after 17h00 SAST on 15 May 2018 will be charged a 10% late entry fee.
+The entry deadline is 15 May 2019 @ 17h00 South Africa Standard Time (GMT +2).
+Entries not completed (entry form, payment, and all material received) by this date will be charged a 10% late entry fee.

 Who can enter the Loeries?